interterror/PowerManager/README.md

 TO-DO:

+1. Create rules editor
+2. Create devices editor
-1. Add total consumption option to graphs.
+3. Add total consumption option to graphs.
-2. Add more info to outlets page.
+4. Add more info to outlets page.

 COLORS MEANING:

 YELLOW: Data are being updated / Data are being saved.
 GREEN: Outlet is ON.
 Rule condition is met.
 Saving data to db is active.
 RED: Outlet is OFF.
 Rule condition has not been met.
 Saving data to db is inactive.